 3. Do not duplicate content.
 Make references to KTH general pages if there is existing information on the subject already.
-If the KTH general information needs improving or updating, get in contact with UF or the page responsible (can be found at the bottom of the page).This is extremely important in order to achieve an Intranet and external page that are easily found through search engines and are well-functioning.
+If the KTH general information needs improving or updating, get in contact with GVS or the page responsible (can be found at the bottom of the page).This is extremely important in order to achieve an Intranet and external page that are easily found through search engines and are well-functioning.

 4. Write in both Swedish and English